marmelab/react-admin/docs/Fields.md

 The `DependsOn` component accepts the following props:

-* `dependsOn`: Either a string indicating the name of the field to check (eg: `hasEmail`) or an array of fields to check (eg: `['firstName', 'lastName']`).
+* `source`: Either a string indicating the name of the field to check (eg: `hasEmail`) or an array of fields to check (eg: `['firstName', 'lastName']`).
 You can specify deep paths such as `author.firstName`.
-* `value`: If not specified, only check that the field(s) specified by `dependsOn` have a truthy value.
+* `value`: If not specified, only check that the field(s) specified by `source` have a truthy value.
 You may specify a single value or an array of values.
 Deep paths will be correctly retrieved and compared to the specified values.
 * `resolve`: The `resolve` prop accepts a function which must return either `true` to display the child input or `false` to hide it.

 If both `value` and `resolve` are specified, `value` will be ignored.

-If the `dependsOn` prop is specified, `resolve` will be called with either the value of the field specified by `dependsOn` (when a single field name was specified as `dependsOn`) or with an object matching the specified paths.
+If the `source` prop is specified, `resolve` will be called with either the value of the field specified by `source` (when a single field name was specified as `source`) or with an object matching the specified paths.

 **Note**: When specifying deep paths (eg: `author.firstName`), `resolve` will be called with an object matching the specified structure.
-For example, when passing `['author.firstName', 'author.lastName']` as `dependsOn`, the `resolve` function will be passed the following object:
+For example, when passing `['author.firstName', 'author.lastName']` as `source`, the `resolve` function will be passed the following object:

 ```js
 { author: { firstName: 'bValue', lastName: 'cValue' } }
 ```

-If `dependsOn` is not specified, `resolve` will be called with the current record.
+If `source` is not specified, `resolve` will be called with the current record.

-### Check that the field specified by `dependsOn` has a value (a truthy value):
+### Check that the field specified by `source` has a value (a truthy value):

 ```js
 import { Show, SimpleShowLayout, TextField, BooleanField, DependsOn } from 'react-admin';